-If you’re thinking of making a business video for today’s audience, you’ll want to make sure that you clearly communicate a message — whether that’s spoken or written.
+If you’re thinking of making a business video for today’s audience, you’ll want to make sure that you clearly communicate a message — whether that message is spoken or written.
 And while it might seem like there are infinite ways to structure and narrate videos, the reality is that most use one of following popular methods: text, voice-over, or on-camera personality.
 In this handy guide, we’ll show you how to narrate your video and what to consider when doing so.

-For this method, a person (or sometimes, multiple people) will narrate the video.
+For this method, a person, or sometimes, multiple people, will narrate the video.
 The benefit of this option is that it can help to build trust, as customers connect with the person speaking to them on camera.
 But bear in mind that this option can get a bit more complicated.
 It requires a fair amount of planning to capture all the necessary video footage while making sure that the live narration blends in seamlessly.

 Your chosen narrator should identify themselves first, then go on to convey whatever message is the focus of the video.
 You can either have one person narrate the whole video, or introduce a few different people over the course of the video.
 If you’re featuring multiple people, make sure to use captions under the video clips to identify each individual.
 You can add text over video right in Animoto to make this process simpler.